-Mantaban is a modern project created by Jiri Hodina, a folk violinist, along with Jan Jirucha and Petr Kalfus, two jazz musicians, who take great joy in playing this new music form but still haven’t abandoned their blues roots.
-Mantaban’s music is inspired by local folklore and they recently recorded a new album: Neon Folk.
-Three experienced musicians, building bridges between modern and traditional music, to produce a unique sound combining influences from many sources.
+MANTABAN is a modern project created by Jiri Hodina, a folk violinist, along with Jan Jirucha (trombone), Petr Kalfus (soprano saxophone) and Alex Aslamas (violin), jazz musicians, who take great joy in playing this new music form but still haven’t abandoned their blues roots.
+Mantaban’s music is inspired by local folklore and they recently recorded a new ep Splatters.
+In 2017 they recorded an album: Neon Folk.
+Four experienced musicians, building bridges between modern and traditional music, to produce a unique sound combining influences from many sources.

 How did they start?

 The idea of playing together didn’t come out of nowhere.
-In the begin there was a original Mantaban project which featured Jiri Hodina and several of his friends (Jiri Stivin, Ondrej and Stepan Skochovi, Jan Mikusek and Tadeas Mesany).
+In the begin there was a original Mantaban project which featured Jiri Hodina and several of his friends (Jiri Stivin, Ondrej and Stepan Skochovi, Jan Mikusek, Tadeas Mesany, Hana Vyšínská, Marek Špelina, Martin Kaplan ).
 Later the current line-up came together at the start of 2017.
 ‘We got together of a few beers and soon worked out our instruments would sound good together.
 This Jazz/Folk/Beer combo tasted so good we decide to make it our own brand….
 And so was born the new Mantaban.

 What is their goal?